cfriot/music-to-led/README.md

 ### Virtual MIDI Sources

 On OSX, it's pretty easy to make some virtual MIDI channels.

-Here is an example for using them with ableton live.
+Example for using them with ableton live :

 ![osx-midi-settings](images/OSX-midi-conf.jpg)